Lower Bright Angel Trail:

 Watch Out

-Other than the standard warnings about hiking in the desert, ...this is a wide and pretty safe trail if you stay on it, but there are many places where you could stumble off the trail into the abyss.
+Other than the standard warnings about hiking in the desert, ...this is a wide and pretty safe trail if you stay on it, but there are many places where hikers could stumble off the trail into the abyss.
 The elevation at the South Rim is surprisingly high, about 7,000 feet, so take it easy if you aren't used to the elevation.
-Don't be fooled by the cool summer temperatures on the rim; these temperatures quickly give way to scorching heat lower in the canyon.
+Don't be fooled by the cool summer temperatures on the rim; these temperatures quickly give way to scorching summer heat lower in the canyon.
 Trails here are made by putting down wooden cross-timbers, filling between the cross-timbers with rock rubble, and covering it all with dirt.
 The trail is easy to walk on when dry; but when wet, each crossbar makes a dam that holds a puddle of mud.

 Bright Angel Trail